mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

   <img src="/shared/posts/python-realtime/game-interconnect.png" alt="Diagram"></img>
 </a>

-In this case, game state should have minimum required information to identify player, manage his game-related state and send game-related messages to appropriate server(s), so they can forward them to the client.
+In this case, game state should have required information to identify player, manage his game-related state and send game-related messages to appropriate server(s), so they can forward them to the actual clients.

 While this approach works, but as asynchronous application is single-threaded, it is better to split game logic and related state into separate server application and treat realtime portion as a smart adapter between game server and the client.